-My husband no longer needs to take paid time off, he just works wherever we are!
-It’s great!
+My husband no longer needs to take paid time off of his remote job, he just works wherever we are!

 Living a life as a digital nomad family may not bring you to ‘dream land’ every day, but you will have a better chance of achieving your dream if take the steps to becoming location independent.

 3. Travel With The Sunshine And Weather

 Do you ever get frustrated with the long cold winters, or humid hot summers?